Nomination Process & Requirements

 •Two complimentary tickets to the Honors Banquet at the AGU Fall Meeting during the award presentation year

-Improving the planet and quality of life through using data and increasing awareness of data and understanding of our planet.
+- All nominations should clearly demonstrate the key criteria of: Improving the planet and quality of life through using data and increasing awareness of data and understanding of our planet.

 Career level: Early Career to Middle Career

 Nominee eligibility: (1) Active AGU membership is not required.
 (2) The nominee should be within 15 years of receiving their highest terminal degree or under 45 years of age as of 1 January of the year of presentation.

 Nominator eligibility: (NEW) Active AGU membership is required.